-- Significant disruption in their own lives

-- Exposure to domestic abuse or witnessing or suffering abuse
+- Significant disruption in their own lives. - Exposure to domestic abuse or witnessing or suffering abuse.

-- Educational under-achievement

-- Involved in crime

-- 12.4 Staff should be aware that such incidents and/or behaviours can be associated with factors outside the college and can occur between children outside the College.
+- Educational under-achievement. - Involved in crime. - 13.3 Staff should be aware that such incidents and/or behaviours can be associated with factors outside the college and can occur between children outside the College.
 Staff, and particularly the DSL, should always consider the context in which such incidents and/or behaviours occur.

-Where the abuse is physical, verbal, bullying or cyber-bullying, recording of such incidents and sanctions will be applied in line with our Student Standards.
-Where a child discloses safeguarding allegations of a sexual nature.

-- 12.5 Where a young person discloses peer on peer sexual violence or harassment against another student in the same setting, the DSL should refer to the Worcestershire Children First website and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.
-This may mean, on occasions, that the College is unable to conduct its own investigation into such incidents. - Reports of incidents of sexual violence or sexual harassment will be responded to in line with Part 5 of Keeping Children Safe in Education 2021 and the DfE guidance 'Sexual violence and sexual harassment between children in schools and colleges'.
+Where the abuse is physical, verbal, bullying or cyber-bullying, recording of such incidents and sanctions will be applied in line with our Student Standards. - 13.4 Where a young person discloses peer on peer sexual violence or harassment against another student in the same setting, the DSL should refer to the Worcestershire Children First website and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.
+This may mean, on occasions, that the College is unable to conduct its own investigation into such incidents.

+Reports of incidents of sexual violence or sexual harassment will be responded to in line with Part 5 of Keeping Children Safe in Education 2021 and the DfE guidance 'Sexual violence and sexual harassment between children in schools and colleges'.